The Rockford Files: Supporting characters

 After Corbett was dropped from the show following the fourth season (allegedly due to contract disputes between Universal, which owned her contract, and Cherokee Productions, Garner's company), John Cooper (Bo Hopkins), a disbarred attorney, was added as a new adviser for the frequent legal problems in which Rockford would become entangled.
-A new romantic interest, Dr. Megan Dougherty (Kathryn Harrold), a blind but highly independent psychiatrist, appears in two episodes in seasons five and six ("Black Mirror" and "Love Is the Word", respectively) and the 1996 television movie The Rockford Files: Punishment and Crime.
+A new romantic interest, Dr. Megan Dougherty (Kathryn Harrold), a blind highly independent psychiatrist, appears in two episodes in seasons five and six ("Black Mirror" and "Love Is the Word", respectively) and the 1996 television movie The Rockford Files: Punishment and Crime.

 Credits

 Writers

 The show's pilot was written by Cannell, who also wrote 36 episodes and was the show's co-creator.
 Juanita Bartlett, one of the show's producers and Garner's partner at Cherokee Productions, wrote 34 episodes.
 She also wrote for Scarecrow and Mrs. King, The Greatest American Hero, and In the Heat of the Night.
 David Chase wrote or co-wrote 20 episodes; he later went on to Northern Exposure and The Sopranos.
 The show's co-creator, Roy Huggins, also wrote for the show during the first season, always using pen name John Thomas James.
-Huggins' contributions to the show ended midway through the first season, though, after he submitted a script rewrite direct to set as the episode was shooting, without getting approval from any other writer or producer.
+"John Thomas James" received "story by" credit on 15 of the first 20 episodes of The Rockford Files, but Huggins' contributions to the show ended midway through the first season after he submitted a script rewrite direct to set as an episode was shooting, without getting approval from any other writer or producer.
 Garner, trying to work with the material on set, felt the rewrite was unsatisfactory, and could not figure out why it had been approved for shooting.
 When he discovered that neither Cannell nor any of the other production staff members knew anything about the rewrite, Garner issued a directive that Cannell, not Huggins, had final say on all script material.
 Though Huggins was credited as a producer for the entire run of the series, this effectively ended his creative involvement with the show, as he submitted no further material to The Rockford Files and did not involve himself in the day-to-day running of the series.